-Relationship between biota and site types-Characteristic taxa were found at specific site types (Figure 5).
-Distributional data indicated midges (chironominii and tanytarsini), Odonates (Libellulidae) and Coleoptera (Enochrus, Berosus, and Agabetes) were found at tributaries (to the right on Axis 1, Figure 5) and Fallceon at mainstem-structure sites (to the left on Axis 1, Figure 5).
+Relationship between biota and site types

+Characteristic taxa were found at specific site types (Fig. 5).
+Distributional data indicated midges

+(chironominii and tanytarsini), Odonates (Libellulidae), and Coleoptera (Enochrus, Berosus, and Agabetes) were found at tributaries (to the right on Axis 1, Fig. 5), and Fallceon at mainstem-structure sites (to the left on Axis 1, Fig. 5).
 Smicridea was associated with mainstem-structure sites but was also present (but in lower numbers) at mainstem sites without structures.
-As erosion control structures developed over time it appeared that the abundance of larval Smicridea increased at structure sites but not at mainstem sites that lacked these structures (Figure 6).
-Hyalella was associated with increased depth and temperature along with lower DO and pH, characteristics found at wastewater outfall sites (Figure 5).
-Wetland sites contained low numbers of taxa such as Callibaetis, Corixidae, Ephydridae, Psychodidae, and Sciomyzidae that typified reference and tributary sites.
-The vast majority of macroinvertebrates collected from the Las Vegas Wash basin were tolerant of organic pollution and sediment (Table 2).
+As erosion control structures developed over time the abundance of larval Smicridea increased at structure sites but not at mainstem sites that lacked these structures (Fig. 6).
+Hyalella was associated with increased depth and temperature along with lower DO and pH, characteristics found at wastewater outfall sites (Fig. 5).
+Wetland sites contained low numbers of taxa (not shown in Fig. 5) such as Callibaetis, Corixidae, Ephydridae, Psychodidae, and Sciomyzidae that typified reference and tributary sites.
+The vast majority of macroinvertebrates collected from the Las Vegas Wash basin were tolerant of organic pollution and sediment (Table 3).